Learn all about the different aspects of filmmaking in fun and friendly classes.

 Staff Ratio = 1:8 maximum (in practice often 1:6)

-Our team members are all friendly, passionate about inspiring others and they bring a sense of fun and enjoyment to every class.
-All our team take part in specialist training and operate under our Safeguarding Policy.
+Our instructors are all passionate about inspiring others.
+They bring a sense of enjoyment to every class.

 Covid-19 Safety Measures